nickfargo/will/src/deferral.coffee.md

 ##### given

-While a deferral is still `pending`, the arguments passed to its callbacks can be predetermined.
+Prior to a deferral’s resolution, the arguments passed to its callbacks can be predetermined.
 These will be overridden if any arguments are later provided to a resolver method of `this` or a `Resolver`.

             given: ( values ) ->
               if values isnt undefined